carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT3.rst

 When we add a module to the KaleidoscopeJIT class described in Chapter 2 it is immediately optimized, compiled and linked for us by the IRTransformLayer, IRCompileLayer and ObjectLinkingLayer respectively.
-This scheme, where all the work to make a Module executable is done up front, is relatively simple to understand its performance characteristics are easy to reason about.
+This scheme, where all the work to make a Module executable is done up front, is simple to understand its performance characteristics are easy to reason about.
 However, it will lead to very high startup times if the amount of code to be compiled is large, and may also do a lot of unnecessary compilation if only a few compiled functions are ever called at runtime.
 A truly "just-in-time" compiler should allow us to defer the compilation of any given function until the moment that function is first called, improving launch times and eliminating redundant work.
 In fact, the ORC APIs provide us with a layer to lazily compile LLVM IR:
 *CompileOnDemandLayer*.

-The CompileOnDemandLayer conforms to the layer interface described in Chapter 2, but the addModuleSet method behaves quite differently from the layers we have seen so far: rather than doing any work up front, it just constructs a *stub* for each function in the module and arranges for the stub to trigger compilation of the actual function the first time it is called.
-Because stub functions are very cheap to produce CompileOnDemand's addModuleSet method runs very quickly, reducing the time required to launch the first function to be executed, and saving us from doing any redundant compilation.
-By conforming to the layer interface, CompileOnDemand can be easily added on top of our existing JIT class.
+The CompileOnDemandLayer class conforms to the layer interface described in Chapter 2, but its addModuleSet method behaves quite differently from the layers we have seen so far: rather than doing any work up front, it just scans the Modules being added and arranges for each function in them to be compiled the first time it is called.
+To do this, the CompileOnDemandLayer creates two small utilities for each function that it scans: a *stub* and a *compile callback*.
+The stub is a pair of a function pointer (which will be pointed at the function's implementation once the function has been compiled) and an indirect jump through the pointer.
+By fixing the address of the indirect jump for the lifetime of the program we can give the function a permanent "effective address", one that can be safely used for indirection and function pointer comparison even if the function's implementation is never compiled, or if it is compiled more than once (due to, for example, recompiling the function at a higher optimization level) and changes address.
+The second utility, the compile callback, represents a re-entry point from the program into the compiler that will trigger compilation and then execution of a function.
+By initializing the function's stub to point at the function's compile callback, we enable lazy
-We just need a few changes:
+compilation: The first attempted call to the function will follow the function pointer and trigger the compile callback instead.
+The compile callback will compile the function, update the function pointer for the stub, then execute the function.
+On all subsequent calls to the function, the function pointer will point at the already-compiled function, so there is no further overhead from the compiler.
+We will look at this process in more detail in the next chapter of this tutorial, but for now we'll trust the CompileOnDemandLayer to set all the stubs and callbacks up for us.
+All we need to do is to add the CompileOnDemandLayer to the top of our stack and we'll get the benefits of lazy compilation.
+We just need a few changes to the source:

 .. code-block:: c++